Live Better. Love Better. Work Better.

 When communication breaks down between a couple, the relationship can become incredibly painful, confusing and even destructive.
 The key to communicating effectively is to be able to verbalize how you feel and what you think.
 The challenge is to do so without loading conversations with complaints, criticisms, accusations or put-downs.

-• Stops resentment building – You know how it goes- if you don’t voice what’s niggling you then problems escalate, and as resentment sets in, respect goes out the window.
+• Stop resentment building: You know how it goes, if you don’t voice what’s bothering you, the problems escalate, and as resentment sets in, respect goes out the window.

-If you are looking to learn more about giving feedback, contact us today to book a session with one of our counselors.
+If you are looking to learn more about giving feedback, contact us today to book a session with one of our experienced Chicago therapists at Symmetry Counseling.

 Symmetry Counseling Recent News Image 4